Conscription in Monaco

-Conscription in Monaco existed during a brief time between 1848 and 1870 when the Monégasque Militia was active.
+Conscription in Monaco existed between 1848 and 1870 when the Monégasque Militia was active.
 Since then, Monégasque citizens have been exempt both from conscription and direct taxation.

 History: a tradition of volunteering

-Placed under the military protection of neighbouring powers throughout most of its history, the Principality of Monaco, though it distinguished itself by voluntary service in heroic battles to defend the Papacy or the Kingdom of France, only went through a short-lived period of conscription between 1848 and 1870 when a militia was formed.
+Placed under the military protection of neighbouring powers throughout most of its history, the Principality of Monaco, though it distinguished itself by voluntary service in heroic battles to defend the Papacy or the Kingdom of France, went through a period of conscription between 1848 and 1870 when a militia was formed.

-The Guelfes of the pope and the defenders of the Holy Roman Empire (1215-1641)
+The Guelfes of the pope and the defenders of the Holy Roman Empire (1215–1641)

 The Grimaldi dynasty is a princely house originating in Genoa, founded by the Genoese leader of the Guelphs, Francesco Grimaldi, who in 1297 took the lordship of Monaco along with his soldiers dressed as Franciscans.
 Since its foundation, Monaco has had a tradition of voluntary military service to defend the Papacy and the Holy Roman Empire.

-Serving the Kingdom of France (1681-1791): Charles-Maurice of Monaco, the Knight Prince
+Serving the Kingdom of France (1681–1791): Charles-Maurice of Monaco, the Knight Prince

 Following the signing of the Treaty of Péronne in 1641, a French garrison was to occupy the fortress, but the prince was to preserve his sovereign rights and Monaco was forbidden from raising its own army.

 Though the principality could not raise its own army, some voluntarily joined the French Royal Army such as Charles-Maurice of Monaco, Count of Valentinois, dubbed "the Knight Prince".
 Appointed Gendarmerie guidon in 1745, at the age of 18, he participated a few months later in the Battle of Fontenoy, during which he was wounded on 11 May 1745.

-The Jourdan law: the French Revolution imposing conscription on Monaco (1793-1815)
+The Jourdan law: the French Revolution imposing conscription on Monaco (1793–1815)

 Monaco was subject to the Jourdan law which imposed universal conscription in the modern sense.
 During the revolutionary celebrations, propaganda was used to encourage the Monégasque to join the army.

 The Treaty of Vienna signed in 1815 liberated Monaco from French occupation and provided that one of the signatories would send his army to protect the fortress of Monaco.
 In 1819, the Treaty of Stupinigi put the principality of the Kingdom of Sardinia.
 In the meanwhile, the prince organized the first Carabiniers du Prince, which were to disband as soon as the soldiers from Piedmont would enter the principality.